Mic-map/CATERPillar_preview/README.md

    chmod u+x src/Growth-Animation.exe
    ./src/Growth-Animation.exe "path/to/folder/args.conf"
    ```

-### Running the Program

-#### Linux
-To run the program on Linux, follow the same steps as mentioned in the "Running the Program" section for Linux.

 ## Parameters
 The parameters that can be modified are listed in the `args.conf` file.
 Some parameters may have multiple values (written as `<parameter>`) over which the program will iterate.
 The modified parameter values will appear in the name of the output files.